torrepaul315/Torres-Blog/readme.md

 ## 1. Think and Diagram FIRST

-Work with your partner to create an entity relationship diagram.
-Do not move on until you have agreed on a database structure.
+Create an entity relationship diagram.
+Do not move on until you have.

 ## 2. Project Setup

-* One team member should get the project directory setup (using the express generator, or from scratch using npm init, npm install etc.).
+* Get the project directory setup (using the express generator, or from scratch using npm init, npm install etc.).

-* The other team member should create a new repo on github and prepare it for the initial check in.
+* Create a new repo on github and prepare it for the initial check in.

 * Check in your code

-* Take pictures of your entity relationship diagrams and check them in.
+* Take pictures of the entity relationship diagrams and check them in.

 ## 3. Create the Database and Tables

-* Work together to create the database and tables using the entity relationship diagram you drew as a reference.
+* Work together to create the database and tables using the entity relationship diagram drawn as a reference.

-* You may use your preferred method for creating the database and tables (psql, pg or knex migrations).
+* You may use your preferred method for creating the database and tables (psql, pg, knex migrations, etc.).

 * Check in your code